jaumzera/RainyHills/README.md

 Some of tests I decided to mock by myself in order to keep it simple.

 ## Lombok
 I usually use the Lombok project in all of my sources.
-I love that project, but in this case, it was used only to generate the equals and hashCode method.
+I love that project, but in this case, it was used only to generate the equals and hashCode methods.